gi-no/blog_mean_stack/article2.md

 On "client/app" directory, each page have own directory(ex: "client/app/main").
 The directory pack JavaScript code(controller), HTML file(view), URL routing configuration file, CSS files, test file to make it easy to maintain.

-On "server/api" directory, each sub directory have own JavaScript API code(controller), Web socket code, URL routing configuration, test code, and DB model.
+On "server/api" directory, each subdirectory has own JavaScript API code(controller), Web socket code, URL routing configuration, test code, and DB model.

 [f:id:paiza:20150709030234p:plain]

-Client-side controller communicate with server-side controller using server API, and update HTML template or handle events.
-Server-side controller communicate with Client-server controller using server API, and retrieve or update data from/to MongoDB through DB model.
+Client-side controllers communicate with server-side controllers using server API, and update HTML template or handle events.
+Server-side controllers communicates with client-side controller using server API, and retrieve or update data from/to MongoDB through DB model.

-If we think about MVC, from client point of view, server is like model, from server point of view, client is like view.
+If we think about MVC, from clients' point of view, servers are like models, from servers' point of view, clients are like views.